kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endraw %}
 {% endhighlight %}

-Going to http://127.0.0.1:5000/mapbox_gl will show the map of iceland with the route along the ring road with markers in the stop locations:
+Going to [http://127.0.0.1:5000/mapbox_gl](http://127.0.0.1:5000/mapbox_gl) will show the map of Iceland with the route along the ring road, and with markers in the stop locations:

 ![]({{ site.baseurl }}/images/flask_mapbox/map6.png)

-### Adding map animation
+### Adding map animations

-One more thing that I wanted to do is show how to add an animation on top of the map.
+We can also add an animation on top of our map.
 For this example, we will add an animation of a car going through the route between the stop locations.

-We start by adding a new source and layer for the car icon that we will animate across the route over the map.
+We start by adding a new source and layer for the car icon that we will animate across the route.

-On the client side, add the following code to the javascript section in `mapbox_gl.html` inside the map load function:
+On the client side, add the following code to the JavaScript section in **`mapbox_gl.html`** inside the map load function:

 {% highlight js %}
 {% raw %}